elixirschool/elixirschool/lessons/basics/use-require-import.md

 lang: en
 ---

-In Elixir, we commonly use several macros that give us some built-in conveniences.
+In Elixir, we commonly use several macros that give us some built-in conveniences to pull in functionality from other parts of our code.
-These are `import`, `require`, and `use`.
+The most common of these are `import`, `require`, and `use`.
-These keywords all sound very similar, but do quite different things in action.
+These keywords all sound very similar, but do quite different things in action when we utilize them.
-In this lesson we will investigate how each of these work.
+In this lesson we will investigate how each of these works.

 {% include toc.html %}

 ## Import
-Import brings in frunctions and macros from other modules.
+Import brings in functions and macros from other modules.
 If we are using several functions from a given module, we could import it to not have to call it repeatedly and instead be able to just make a local call.
 For example: